Pamicoding/Pamicoding/README.md

 ## 🌱 Projects

 ### All-in-One Earthquake Catalog Generation
 I'm currently focused on integrating Python programs for an all-in-one earthquake catalog generation.
-My work involves optimizing ease of use and enhancing the visualization of outputs.
+My work involves optimizing ease of use by integrating seismic ML models and enhancing the visualization of outputs.

 ## 📫 How to reach me